Tenth Amendment Facts

 - Other powers needed to carry out the laws of the Constitution, as long as these powers are “necessary and proper”

-Some powers that belong to the state governments include:
+Examples of powers that belong to the State Governments:

 - Issuing licenses (like driver’s and marriage licenses)